 There are lots of project management tools out there to support teams and manage resources, though only one is designed from the ground up for live, real-world events.

 Today we're going to breakdown the choices for project managing events.
 They fall into 3 categories: Project Management Platforms, To-Do List Apps, and Productivity Tools.

 If you have big, complicated event, with many moving parts and interconnected steps, like hosting conference or exhibiting at a trade show in another city, you’ll do well with a project management platform.
 Event logistics usually take the biggest chunk of event planners' time in the days leading up to and at events.

 EventGeek is a project management tool made exclusively by and for events.
 As events people ourselves, we're a bit biased but we believe that event professionals deserve their own platform.
 Events are not knowledge projects - they need specialized management tools.
 The logistics and collaboration that goes into running a successful real-world event is very different from the process of creating software.
-EventGeek is currently in beta, but you can sign up for a free account here.
+EventGeek is currently in beta, but you can sign up for a demo & free trial here.

 Productivity tools are a really broad category.
 The term used refer to essential workplace software like Microsoft Office.
 But in today’s mobile and collaborative professional world, the category is expanding to include both old and new solutions.

 Ahh, the classics.
 Surprisingly, many event planners still use notebooks and paper pads as their go-to choice for managing events, though they tend to be on the old school end of the spectrum.
 While pen and paper are great at the ideation stage, they’re not collaborative, searchable or easily shareable, which is a problem when coordinating teams on-the-go.
 This old school approach is super easy to get started, but impossible to scale and share efficiently vs. a modern, software-based approach.